awsdocs/aws-doc-sdk-examples/rust_dev_preview/cloudwatchlogs/README.md

 ### list-log-streams

-This example lists the log streams for a CloudWatch log group in the Region.
+This example lists the log streams for a log group in the Region.

 `cargo run --bin list-log-streams -- -g GROUP [-r REGION] [-v]`